GA4 Not Collecting Data? A 10-Minute Troubleshooting Guide

 Step 3: Check Your Data Stream Configuration

 Inside GA4 Admin, navigate to Data Streams and select your web stream.
-Two things commonly go wrong here:
+Two settings frequently cause complete data loss:

 - Measurement ID mismatch: The Measurement ID (starts with

 G-) in your GTM tag must exactly match the one in your GA4 data stream.
-A single character wrong and data goes nowhere.
-Copy-paste it to be sure. - Enhanced measurement disabled: Even if your GA4 config tag fires, enhanced measurement toggles (page views, scrolls, outbound clicks, site search, video engagement) are controlled inside the data stream settings.
+A single wrong character means data goes nowhere.
+Copy-paste it directly to be certain. - Enhanced measurement disabled: Even if your GA4 config tag fires, enhanced measurement toggles (page views, scrolls, outbound clicks, site search, video engagement) are controlled inside the data stream settings.
 If all are switched off, you get zero automatic events.
 Toggle on at minimum Page Views and Scrolls.

 Step 4: Internal Traffic Filters

 GA4 has an "Internal Traffic" filter that excludes visits from specified IP addresses.
-If you or your developer defined a filter and your office IP matches it, your own traffic is silently excluded — and it looks like GA4 is broken when in reality it is working perfectly and filtering you out.
+If you or your developer defined an IP filter and your office or home IP matches it, your own traffic is silently excluded — making GA4 look broken when in reality it is working perfectly and filtering you out.

 Check under Admin → Data Settings → Data Filters.
 Look for any active "Internal Traffic" filter.
 If one exists, switch it to "Testing" mode temporarily while you verify tracking, then re-enable it.
 While you are there, check "Developer Traffic" filters too — these operate the same way.